 #6: SEEK MEDICAL ATTENTION.

-You should be seen by a doctor, ER physician or chiropractor within 14 days of your car accident.
+Within 14 days of your car accident, you should see a doctor, ER doctor, or chiropractor.
 You should do this even if you don’t feel any pain or soreness.
-Many injuries – especially whiplash and head trauma are not immediately apparent.
-You can sustain serious, life altering injuries in seemingly minor accidents.
-If you lost consciousness or were dazed – even for a short period of time – you may have suffered a concussion or traumatic brain injury (TBI).
-Even if you just “bumped your head” in the accident, that minor injury can be deadly if it caused bleeding in the brain.
-The symptoms of TBI may not appear for weeks – or even months.
+Many injuries, especially whiplash and head trauma, are not immediately apparent.
+You can sustain serious, life-altering injuries in seemingly minor accidents.
+If you lost consciousness or were dazed—even for a short period of time—you may have suffered a concussion or traumatic brain injury (TBI).
+Even if you just “bumped your head” in the accident, that minor injury can be deadly if it causes bleeding in the brain.
+The symptoms of TBI may not appear for weeks—or even months.
 That’s just one reason why it is so important to see a physician or chiropractor within 14 days of a car accident.

 #7: CONTACT YOUR INSURANCE COMPANY